AdrianeTroy/Youtube-Playlist-Downloader/README.md

 # Instructions

 1.)
 Add videos in a playlist
 2.)
+Copy playlist link and paste on the input
+3.)
 Select path
-3.)
+4.)
 Download MP3 or MP4
-4.)
+5.)
 Wait for download to finish

 # Notes